dheerajram13/orangebackend/README.md

     ```sh
     $ python manage.py runserver
     ```
-8. To add the crontab (run it only once, else it will create multiple cronjob for the same thing. use show to check the existing cronjobs)
+8. I've created this for the production environment.
+Just to make automate reset the slots everday.
+To add the crontab (run it only once, else it will create multiple cronjob for the same thing. use show to check the existing cronjobs)
     ```sh
     $ python manage.py crontab add
     ```

 ### Getting Started with the API